ehdinayan/E01-format/Readme.md

 # My first `web Developement` repo.

+First of all, I would like to share a link to the GitHub [web](https://ehdinayan.github.io/E01-format/) of this repo, so it would be easier to read.</p>
 **Here** I have first front-end practices, such as introcuding a few **XHTML** labels like `<p>, <br/>, <a>, <img>` and a few of its attributes like `href` for links or `src` for images.